What is website visitor tracking?

 Selling to (and Respecting) Your Website Visitors

-It seems safe to assume that B2B website visitors typically expect to be at least *personally* anonymous (and remain so) during and after their visit to your site.
+It seems safe to assume that B2B website visitors typically expect to be at least *personally* anonymous (and remain so) during and after their visit to your site, especially if they have not provided any personal details via form submissions, etc.

-Many might be pretty turned off if they magically receive a phone call or email message from an eager vendor sales rep 10 minutes after their website visit.
+Many might be pretty turned off if they ‘magically’ receive a phone call or email message from an eager vendor sales rep 5 minutes after their website visit.

-This prospect outreach dynamic is certainly something to consider for companies using this category of lead gen software.
+This prospect outreach dynamic is certainly something to consider for companies using this category of B2B lead generation software.

 After all, website visitors want to stay in control of their own buying process and timing, so B2B sales teams need to be careful about how they go about approaching an anonymous site user who has been flagged by a software tool as a potential good candidate for sales outreach.